The Model Making GPT-5.4 Look Expensive for Budget Reasoning Workloads

 The short answer

-DeepSeek’s public sheet currently maps both deepseek-chat and deepseek-reasoner to the same low pricing: $0.28 cache-miss input, $0.028 cache-hit input, and $0.42 output.
-That is not “a little cheaper” than premium OpenAI reasoning tiers.
+DeepSeek's public sheet now maps deepseek-chat and deepseek-reasoner to DeepSeek-V4-Flash pricing: $0.14 cache-miss input, $0.0028 cache-hit input, and $0.28 output.
+DeepSeek-V4-Pro is higher at $0.435 cache-miss input, $0.003625 cache-hit input, and $0.87 output while its public 75% discount is active.
+That is not "a little cheaper" than premium OpenAI reasoning tiers.
 It is a different cost universe.

 The point is not that DeepSeek replaces GPT-5.4 everywhere.
 It is that the price gap is now large enough that budget reasoning should start from a broader shortlist, not from OpenAI by habit.